brainglobe/brainglobe.github.io/docs/source/community/external-tools.md

 software that leverages the BrainGlobe ecosystem in some way:

 ## QUINT
-QUINT is a registration pipeline which consists of QuickNII, VisuAlign, and Nutil for Quantification.
+QUINT is a registration pipeline which consists of QuickNII, VisuAlign, and Nutil for quantification.
 The QUINT developers have created a BrainGlobe Atlas Installer.
 - [BrainGlobe Atlas Installer](https://github.com/Tevemadar/BrainGlobe-support)
 - [Documentation](https://quint-workflow.readthedocs.io/en/latest/QUINTintro.html)